AdamWongCH/analytics-thinking/1-Introduction/README.md

 ---

+## From Analysis to Decisions

+Data helps us understand what is happening.

+But in practice, we still need to decide:

+* what action to take
+* who to prioritise
+* how to allocate limited resources

+These decisions are often made under:

+* uncertainty
+* trade-offs
+* incomplete information

+This means analytics is not just about finding patterns.

+It is about:

+> **choosing what to do next**

+---

 ## Scenario

-Throughout this module, we use a simple example:

-Student engagement data:
+You are given simple student engagement data:

 * number of logins
 * assignment submission status
 * forum participation

-Your goal is to determine:
+Your task is to determine:

-> which students may require intervention
+> **Which students may require intervention?**

 ---